Artisan Bread & Pastries by The Iron Kettle

 We invite you to pre-order your loaf of bread online today!

-Deliveries are received fresh both Friday and Saturday morning.
+Deliveries are received fresh, Thursday afternoon, and both Friday and Saturday morning.
 Select your bread and pick up day below.

 About The Iron Kettle

 Duncan McAlister was an enterprising business man and a competent merchant.
 He was also engaged in grain trade and milling and later farming and stock raising.
 He was postmaster of Comber, Justice of the Peace, Notary Public and issuer of marriage licences.
 He owned and operated the general store in Comber and the store is noted for carrying a superior stock embracing all kinds of staples and fancy dry goods, dress goods and millinery a specialty.
 In 1867 he bought the south half of Lot 7, Middle Road South, the property of Alex Cameron and also the property of the deceased Henry Richenback.
 In 1876 he built one of the finest homes in the township at a cost of $4000.

 It was approximately 1948 or 1949 that Cecil Robinson moved to Comber and opened the first official funeral home in town (as funeral services prior to the end of WWII were conducted out of the deceased’s home).
 In November 1949, Paul Reaume took over the operation of the funeral home, until it was moved to its new location in 1969.